groupe-sii/sonar-web-frontend-reporters/README.md

 > Warning:
 >
-> 3.x version is compatible with NodeJS version >= 6.9.1 because it's coded in full ES6
+> 3.x version is compatible with NodeJS version **>= 6.9.1**

-You can still use the Gulp version by installating `sonar-web-frontend-reporters@2.1.1`.
+You can still use the Gulp version by installing `sonar-web-frontend-reporters@2.1.1`.

-However, you can still use it with Gulp this way:
+However, you can also use it with Gulp this way:

 ```js
 var CSSLintReporter = require('sonar-web-frontend-reporters').CSSLintReporter;